In Saturn's Rings: Viral video and public support

-People got their first look at his work when van Vuuren posted a clip from Outside In on Vimeo in late 2010.
+People got their first look at his work when Stone posted a clip from Outside In on Vimeo in late 2010.
 On March 9, 2011, the science fiction and futurism website io9 posted the clip, which quickly went viral.
-The clip received hundreds of thousands of views, prompting wide support and new backers for van Vuuren's project.
+The clip received hundreds of thousands of views, prompting wide support and new backers for Stone's project.
 NASA named the clip its Astronomy Picture of the Day (APOD) on March 15 and it was featured on Discovery Canada's Daily Planet television series.
 Also notable in 2011, Bill Nye posted the clip on his blog, stating: "Outside In plays your dreams right before your eyes.
 You'll soar past our nearby worlds and see for yourself what these extraordinary places look like up close...
 Outside In makes you part of our species' extraordinary extraterrestrial journeys."

 The film is being produced entirely with volunteer labor, and financed through donations from individuals and groups.
 It is budgeted at US$265,000 compared to the $6 million typical budget for an IMAX film.

 Distribution and release

 A distribution agreement was signed in 2013 with BIG & Digital, a boutique distributor of films for museums, attractions and cinemas, specializing in large-screen film formats including IMAX.

-On July 1, 2017, filmmaker Stephen van Vuuren announced on the official website and via a Facebook Live video the world premiere date of May 4, 2018 with locations to be determined.
+On July 1, 2017, filmmaker Stephen V. Stone announced on the official website and via a Facebook Live video the world premiere date of May 4, 2018, with locations to be determined.

-During the COVID-19 pandemic alert, authors let theaters to show freely the film under certain conditions.
+During the COVID-19 pandemic alert, authors let theaters show the film freely under certain conditions.

+On July 31, 2024, the film and filmmaker announced on Facebook, Instagram and the official website that they had secured all rights to the film fully from BIG and Digital, LLC and Reef Distribution.
+It was also announced that the film will be self-distributed.